github/docs/content/code-security/security-advisories/working-with-repository-security-advisories/publishing-a-repository-security-advisory.md

 Before you publish a security advisory, you can privately collaborate to fix the vulnerability in a temporary private fork.
 For more information, see "[AUTOTITLE](/code-security/security-advisories/working-with-repository-security-advisories/collaborating-in-a-temporary-private-fork-to-resolve-a-repository-security-vulnerability)."

-{% warning %}
+> [!WARNING]

-**Warning**: Whenever possible, you should always add a fix version to a security advisory prior to publishing the advisory.
+> Whenever possible, you should always add a fix version to a security advisory prior to publishing the advisory.
 If you don't, the advisory will be published without a fixed version, and {% data variables.product.prodname_dependabot %} will alert your users about the issue, without offering any safe version to update to.
+>

-We recommend you take the following steps in these different situations:
+> We recommend you take the following steps in these different situations:
+>

-* If a fix version is imminently available, and you are able to, wait to disclose the issue when the fix is ready.
+> * If a fix version is imminently available, and you are able to, wait to disclose the issue when the fix is ready.
-* If a fix version is in development but not yet available, mention this in the advisory, and edit the advisory later, after publication.
+> * If a fix version is in development but not yet available, mention this in the advisory, and edit the advisory later, after publication.
-* If you are not planning to fix the issue, be clear about it in the advisory so that your users don't contact you to ask when a fix will be made.
+> * If you are not planning to fix the issue, be clear about it in the advisory so that your users don't contact you to ask when a fix will be made.
 In this case, it is helpful to include steps users can take to mitigate the issue.

-{% endwarning %}

 When you publish a draft advisory from a public repository, everyone is able to see: